AllegianceZone/Continuous-Delivery/az/readme.txt

-These files go onto the allegiancezone server.
+These files go onto the allegiancezone Azure VM.

 service.pl is instsrv'ed as deploy service using srvany